 Prof. Dr. Christoph Dittrich

-As scientific advisor of the journal "Geographische Rundschau", I commit myself to a high-quality and contemporary presentation of Human Geography and attach great importance to the transfer of knowledge and competence.
+In my role as a scientific advisor to the journal "Geographische Rundschau", I am committed to a high-quality and contemporary external presentation of the subject and attach great importance to the transfer of knowledge between university and school.

 Other activities:

-Reviewer for DFG, DAAD, Alexander von Humboldt Foundation, Minerva Foundation and various journals.
+- Review activities for the DFG, DAAD, Alexander von Humboldt Foundation, Minerva Foundation and various scientific journal